Vendor Payment Options

 Should Paper Checks be sent to foreign individuals or entities?

-Departments should verify that the foreign entity can receive AND cash a paper check issued by the University of Oregon, and mailed to their permanent address.
+When requesting a W-8 for a foreign vendor setup, please inquire whether the vendor can receive a U.S. check mailed to their permanent address.
 If the foreign entity needs the paper check mailed to an alternate mailing address, please makes sure the mailing address is set up in Banner prior to issuing payment.

 Request a vendor set up (if a new vendor) and/or confirm mailing or remit to address activation request as you normally would for processing a Banner payment.
 Note: W-8’s often provide both a permanent and a mailing address for foreign entities.
 (The permanent address is set as the default in Banner for tax reporting purposes)